Michelle Spangler, Coordinator, Workforce Innovation and Opportunity Act (WIOA) Services

 Other supportive services such as job readiness classes, transportation and job placement assistance will be provided as needed for each individual.

-All individuals requesting assistance from the Workforce Investment Act must submit a WIA. application and complete an interview and placement test prior to enrolling.
+All individuals requesting assistance from the Workforce Investment Act must submit a Workforce Innovation and Opportunity (WIOA) application and complete an interview and placement test prior to enrolling.

 An ESCC application must also be completed along with any other college entrance requirements including high school/college transcripts.